KJKan/mcfarland/Tutorial.md

 - The RMSEA, TLI, and CFI, for example, point at excellent fit absolute fit.
 - In addition, it has the lowest AIC and BIC
      - The confidence intervals of the RSMSEA of the network model and *g* theoretical model do not overlap

-     - So if we had to choose between the network interpretation of general intelligence or g theory, we would favor the network interpretation
+If we had to choose between the network interpretation of general intelligence or *g* theory, we would favor the network interpretation.

+# References <a name="References"></a>

+Epskamp, S. (2019). *Psychonetrics*.
+R package. version 0.7.1.

+Hood, S. B. (2008). *Latent variable realism in psychometrics.* Indiana University Press

+Jensen, A. R. (1998). *The g factor: The science of mental ability*.
+Westport, CT: Praeger.

+Kan, K.J., de Jonge, H., van der Maas, H.L.J., Levine, S.Z., & Epskamp, S. (Submitted).
+How to Compare Latent Factor Models and Psychometric Network Models.
+In Memory of John Dennis McFarland. *Journal of Intelligence*.

+Kan, K. J., van der Maas, H. L., & Levine, S. Z. (2019).
+Extending psychometric network analysis: Empirical evidence against g in favor of mutualism?. *Intelligence, 73*, 52-62.

+McFarland, D. (2020).
+The Effects of Using Partial or Uncorrected Correlation Matrices When Comparing Network and Latent Variable Models. *Journal of Intelligence, 8(1)*, 7.

+Schmank, C. J., Goring, S. A., Kovacs, K., & Conway, A. R. (2019).
+Psychometric network analysis of the Hungarian WAIS. *Journal of Intelligence, 7(3)*, 21.

+van Der Maas, H. L., Dolan, C. V., Grasman, R. P., Wicherts, J. M., Huizenga, H. M., & Raijmakers, M. E. (2006).
+A dynamical model of general intelligence: the positive manifold of intelligence by mutualism. *Psychological review, 113(4)*, 842.